adamkemberling/adamkemberling/README.md

 ### Hi, I'm Adam 👋

 I am a quantitative research associate working with the Gulf of Maine Research Institute in Portland Maine.
 I work in the Integrated Systems Ecology Lab led by Dr. Kathy Mills focusing on the distillation of complex ocean data to understand how the mix of these components affects the ecosystem, fisheries, and coastal communities.
-I also track the sea surface patterns for the [Gulf of Maine Region](https://adamkemberling.github.io/oisst_mainstays/R/markdown_reports/GOM_Seasonal_Update.html)
+I also track the sea surface patterns in the [Gulf of Maine.](https://adamkemberling.github.io/oisst_mainstays/R/markdown_reports/GOM_Seasonal_Update.html)

 I work primarily in the R programming language, but have learned to become less of a tidyverse zealot and have welcomed python and Jupyter notebooks into my life for some of my current projects.
 I enjoy using programming tools like shiny and Rmarkdown to tell the stories of data around fisheries and climate change.
 I see a lot of value in giving the audience an opportunity to explore their own questions with the available information, as I believe it fosters better understanding.